Electronics H-1B Sponsorship Jobs in Ohio

 Get Access To All Jobs

-Job Roles in Electronics in Ohio
+H-1B Electronics Job Roles in Ohio

-Project & Program Management57 jobs
+Project & Program Management53 jobs

-Specialized Engineering55 jobs
+Specialized Engineering50 jobs

-Engineering (Non-Software)54 jobs
+Engineering (Non-Software)44 jobs

-Project Management41 jobs
+Project Management38 jobs

-Technical Product & Program Management22 jobs
+Technical Product & Program Management15 jobs

-See all 298+ Electronics Ohio jobs
+See all 171+ Electronics H-1B Jobs in Ohio

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Electronics Ohio roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Electronics H-1B Sponsorship Jobs in Ohio: Frequently Asked Questions

 Which electronics companies sponsor H-1B visas in Ohio?

-Several large Ohio-based employers have consistent H-1B sponsorship histories in electronics and hardware.
+Several large Ohio-based employers have consistent H-1B visa sponsorship histories in electronics and hardware.
 Intel's semiconductor operations near Columbus, Rockwell Automation in Cleveland, Honeywell's defense electronics divisions in Cincinnati and Columbus, and Parker Hannifin are among the most active.
 Smaller contract manufacturers and defense suppliers across Dayton and Akron also file H-1B petitions, though less frequently than large corporations.

 Which cities in Ohio have the most electronics H-1B sponsorship jobs?